Getting started for system administrators

 Consider the following factors that might have an impact on your planning and sizing environment:

-If you or your database administrator (DBA) are responsible for database configuration, see the following topics for more information:
+If you or your database administrator (DBA) is responsible for database configuration, see the following topics for more information:

 Installing